DOMESTIC VIOLENCE INJUNCTION DEFENSE ATTORNEY FIGHTING FOR THE ACCUSED THROUGHOUT TAMPA BAY

 An injunction is a formal court order.
 Anyone who seeks an injunction must offer persuasive evidence why a judge should issue that order.
 You cannot get an injunction against someone simply because you don’t like that person.

-HOW DOMESTIC VIOLENCE INJUNCTIONS WORK
+HOW DOMESTIC VIOLENCE INJUNCTIONS WORK IN TAMPA

 A typical temporary injunction in Florida takes effect when it is issued and remains in effect for fifteen days.
 During this time, a hearing will be scheduled to determine if a permanent injunction should be entered.